CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk4.md

 ### Los Angeles Homnelessness By Land Use

+> _An exploration of the Los Angeles homelessness counts allocated to land use categories._

 [Article](https://insights.civicknowledge.com/2019/01/los-angeles-homelessness-by-land-use/)

 ### How Alex Honnold made 'the ultimate climb' - without a rope

 Not a civic tech visualization but pretty darn impressive

 [Article](https://on.natgeo.com/2MyCrfD)